Original Choreography

 to the center and get everyone aimed toward their left diagonal

-turning under the gentleman's arm, coming into a closed ballroom hold
+away), coming into a closed ballroom hold

 4b One complete turn of waltz (2b) followed by two sideways